Aurel-2/Aurel-2/README.md

-<p align="center">💻 I'm working on two school projects: a restaurant website and a server to simulate a business network infrastructure.<br>🌱 I am currently learning PHP, Python, C#, and various concepts in C/C++ for RE.<br>🌐 I am in my third year of a computer science degree.<br>🚀 I want to specialize in data, networking or IoT.<br>☕ I love coffee and making game.<br></p>
+<p align="center">💻 I'm working on two school projects: a restaurant website and a server to simulate a network infrastructure.<br>🌱 I am currently learning PHP, Python, C#, and various concepts in C/C++ for RE.<br>🌐 I am in my third year of a computer science degree.<br>🚀 I want to specialize in data, networking or IoT.<br>☕ I love coffee and making game.</p>

 ###